 It’s the best drive-thru Christmas light show in Raleigh NC, and it opens in late November and ends after Christmas.

-Tickets to the festival can be bought online, and run $20 for a car/SUV with 1-8 people, $40 for a van or bus with 9-18 people, and $75 for larger vehicles.
+Tickets to the festival can be bought online, with set prices for a car/SUV with 1-8 people, for a van or small bus with 9-18 people, and for larger buses.

 READ MORE: Apple Picking in North Carolina: The 15 Best NC Apple Orchards